Antonis-Delavogias/Antonis-Delavogias/README.md

 ## Hi there! 👋

 > [!IMPORTANT]
 > I'm Antonis Delavogias and I'm on a mission to master JavaScript.
 I've been diligently studying for the past months and I'm excited to share my progress with you!

-**Current Skills:**
+Actively learning and mastering:
  <br><br>
 <picture>
 <img alt="YOUR-ALT-TEXT" src="https://cdn.iconscout.com/icon/free/png-512/free-html5-42-1175210.png?f=webp&w=256" width="200">